 “Mohammed!
 Mohammed!
 Cairo is burning!”

 We are in the middle of the international terminal of the O’Hare airport, staring transfixed at the multiple TV screens showing fire and mayhem on the streets of Cairo.
-Victor is holding a phone, with a faint voice of Mohammed, our hired Egyptian guide, on the other end telling us not to worry.
+Victor is holding a phone, with the faint voice of Mohammed, our hired Egyptian guide, on the other end telling us not to worry.
 Behind us, our Cairo flight is boarding.

 We had long wanted to go to Egypt.
 One of our friends, Rita, visited in 2010 and upon coming back told us, “Don’t go to Egypt.
 Once you go there, nothing else will compare.”
 We, of course, immediately started planning our trip.